Sanjayvarshith/The_Humans/README.md

 Description: Created github repository <br>

 Key Ideas: <br>
+Phase 2:<br>
+We have used 12 registers for implementation in pipeling for each different cycle <br>
+We have used a boolean array to detect hazards.It helps to check whether there is any register which has not gone to WB cycle but used in ID stage<br>
+We have used temp registers to store the indexes of current registers in ID stage <br>
+We have fowarded data from WB stage to Exe stage if there is an hazard when data forwaring is disabled <br>
+We have forwared data from Exe to Exe stage if there is an hazard when data forwarding is enabled. <br>
+We have created 2 excel sheets show the pipeline Diagram of 2 different programs we had runned. <br>
+Phase 1:<br>
 We created memory array of char datatype of 4kb storage, each index representing each byte. <br>
 We have combined 4 bytes from the starting address to implement lw, and we splited and stored word in 4 bytes to implement sw.(In Little Endian format) <br>
 We took input of a program as a file, we read each line of the file at starting and divided them into programs and labels. <br>